hanabi/hanabi.github.io/misc/deleted-conventions.md

 ### The Rank Choice Bluff

 - *Reverse Finesses* take precedence over *Bluffs*.
-This means that players cannot use cards to *Bluff* when there are "matching" cards on other player's *Finesse Positions*.
+This means that players cannot use cards to *Bluff* when there are "connecting" cards on other player's *Finesse Positions*.
 - However, in some rare situations, when initiating a *Reverse Finesse*, players have a free choice between a color clue and a rank clue, meaning that both rank and color will **only** touch the one target card.
 Here, players will normally choose color instead of rank, since in most variants, color clues are better than rank clues.
 - In this situation, if a player chooses rank instead of color, and there was not a good reason to do so, then the player giving the clue must be trying to communicate something extra - that they really want a *Bluff* to happen (instead of a *Reverse Finesse*).
 This is called a *Rank Choice Bluff*.
 - It is possible to use the *Rank Choice* convention with any kind of *Bluff*.
 Thus, it is possible to *Rank Choice 3 Bluff*, *Rank Choice Double Bluff*, and so forth.